 Sometimes an insured person may find less expensive coverage from another company.
-This may be because they never comparison shopped for insurance in the first place and ended up paying more than they should have, or it may be for other health related changes.
+This may be because they never comparison shopped for insurance in the first place and ended up paying more than they should have, or it may be for other health-related changes.
 If the insured person goes through a major shift in health in a positive direction such as weight loss, a new policy may actually be less expensive than the old.
-While people can apply for a better health rating with an existing policy, they may not be granted the better rating.
+While people can apply for a better health rating with an existing policy, they may not be granted a better rating.
 A new policy may give the insured the opportunity to have the same coverage for less expense.

 How To Surrender A Policy

 Surrendering a life insurance policy is quick and easy in most cases.
 A life insurance company is limited by law to how long they can legally hold onto a client’s money after a surrender request is received.
 To surrender a policy, simply follow these procedures.

 - Contact your insurance provider and inform them of your intent to surrender.
 Request a surrender form and ask if a letter of instruction will be sufficient to surrender the policy.

 - Fill in the surrender form exactly as required, or write the letter of instruction.